sidramesh2018/calc/docs/ci.md

 #### Disabling tests

-Because test passing on CircleCI blocks deployment, it's important to know how to disable some of them in emergencies.
+Because a single failing test on CircleCI blocks deployment, it's important to know how to disable some of them in emergencies.
 In particular:

 * Selenium has a history of acting up on CI and sometimes needs